doaa1012/Unet/README.md

 # Change-Detection
-This model for change detection using CNN and Unet model.
+This model for change detection using Unet model.